ocpi/ocpi/bo_locations_and_evses.md

 ##### Example: a simple status update

-This is the most common type of update message to notify eMSP's that an EVSE is now occupied.
+This is the most common type of update message to notify eMSPs that an EVSE is now occupied.

 ```json
 {